Dorel Vișan

 Dorel Vișan ([doˈrel viˈʃan]; born 25 June 1937) is a Romanian actor.
 He has appeared in 65 films since 1974.
 He was nominated for the award of Best Actor at the 1988 European Film Awards.

-He was born in Tăușeni, Cluj County.
-In 1965 he graduated from the Caragiale Academy of Theatrical Arts and Cinematography in Bucharest.
+Vișan was born in Tăușeni, Cluj County.
+In 1965 he graduated from the I.L.
+Caragiale Institute of Theatre and Film Arts in Bucharest.
 After graduating, he was hired as an actor at the Cluj-Napoca National Theatre.

-In May 2012 Vișan was awarded the National Order of Faithful Service, Knight rank by then-President Ion Iliescu.
+In May 2002 Vișan was awarded the National Order of Faithful Service, Knight rank by then-President Ion Iliescu.